guymorita/recommendationRaccoon/README.md

 <img align="right" src="http://i42.tinypic.com/2d12qli.png">

 An easy-to-use collaborative filtering based recommendation engine and NPM module built on top of Node.js and Redis.
 The engine uses the Jaccard coefficient to determine the similarity between users and k-nearest-neighbors to create recommendations.
-This module is useful for anyone with a database of users, a database of products/movies/items and the desire to give their users the ability to like/dislike and receive recommendations based on similar users.
+This module is useful for anyone with users, a store of products/movies/items, and the desire to give their users the ability to like/dislike and receive recommendations based on similar users.
 Raccoon takes care of all the recommendation and rating logic.
 It can be paired with any database as it does not keep track of any user/item information besides a unique ID.

-Also I'm debating switching it to use the Neo4j graph database to take advantage of the traversal abilities, breadthe/depth in finding recommendations and time complexity of updating recommendations.
+Currently updating to ES6.

 [![Coverage Status](https://coveralls.io/repos/guymorita/recommendationRaccoon/badge.png?branch=master)](https://coveralls.io/r/guymorita/recommendationRaccoon?branch=master)